ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 ##### 5. Volume Support

-With the addition of custom Docker services, new challenges arrive.
+With the addition of custom Docker services, new challenges arrived.
 For example, let's say you deploy an app with PHP and MySQL, then you start adding entries to your database.
 What happens when you restart that project without a proper setup?
 Well, you're going to lose all the data that was saved.

 In order to be able to persist and share data between services, we're introducing the concept of volumes.
 Quite simply, volumes are specially-designated directories that live outside of the file system where your code runs.
 This way, even if your application becomes unavailable due to a failure or other causes, your data still persists.